Real ID Act

-The Real ID Act of 2005 (stylized as REAL ID Act of 2005) is an Act of Congress that establishes requirements that driver licenses and identification cards issued by U.S. states and territories must satisfy to be accepted for accessing federal government facilities and nuclear power plants and for boarding airline flights in the United States.
+The Real ID Act of 2005 is a United States federal law that standardized requirements for driver's licenses and identification cards issued by U.S. states and territories in order to be accepted for accessing U.S. government facilities, nuclear power plants, and for boarding airline flights in the United States.

 The requirements include verification of the personal information presented when applying for the identification document, security features on the document, and electronic sharing of databases between states.
-The act also made various modifications to U.S. immigration law regarding asylum, border security, deportation, and certain work visas.
+The act also made modifications to U.S. immigration law regarding asylum, border security, deportation, and specific work visas.